Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 22.27.01 UTC
+- WIB: Kamis, 3 Oktober 2024 23.31.40 UTC
-- WITA: Kamis, 3 Oktober 2024 23.27.01 UTC
+- WITA: Jumat, 4 Oktober 2024 00.31.40 UTC
-- WIT: Jumat, 4 Oktober 2024 00.27.01 UTC
+- WIT: Jumat, 4 Oktober 2024 01.31.40 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational